 What is a Perkins loan?

-A Perkins loan is a type of federal student loan based
+A Perkins loan is a type of federal student loan based on financial need.

 What do I need to know about repaying my Perkins loan?